List of One-Punch Man characters: Subterraneans

 The Subterranean people (地底人/地下の人々, Chitei-jin/Chika no Hitobito) are a race of underground creatures that live below Z-City.
 While sleeping, Saitama dreamed a scenario where the Subterraneans rise up to wreak havoc and massacre 70% of the population, with the Subterranean King (地底の王, Chitei no Ō) being an especially powerful opponent.
-But the Subterraneans are actually weaklings with Saitama easily killing the Subterranean King when they attempt to invade.
+In reality, it turned out that the Subterraneans are actually very weak, and Saitama easily killed the Subterranean King when they attempted to invade.
 The rest of them fled back underground.

-The Subterranean King was voiced by Yōji Ueda in the Japanese version and by Kirk Thornton in the English dub.
+The Subterranean King was voiced by Yōji Ueda in the original Japanese version and by Kirk Thornton in the English dub.